Search This Site

 Flash Memory

-USB flash drives come in many different shapes and sizes and are known by a few different names.
-USB flash memory stick, USB pen drives, flash memory drive.
+USB flash drives come in many different shapes and sizes and are known by a few different names: USB flash stick, thumb drive, USB pen drives, jump stick, flash memory drive, and more.
 They all mean the same thing though, a portable data storage device that is universal to most computers.
-USB flash memory currently ranges in size from 32MB up to 32GB, and they are currently working on a 64GB version.
+Portable USB hard drives (or flash drives) currently range in size from 32MB up to 32GB, and they are currently working on a 64GB version.

 Flash drives can be used in many ways...